 Kids Space Place: This area of Space Center Houston caters to younger children with many hands-on, interactive, colorful and educational exhibits.

 Destiny Theater: See the signature film, Human Destiny, which showcases the history of space exploration and explains many of the artifacts you will see in Space Center Houston.

 Space Center Theater: Enjoy a film in the towering, five-story-tall Space Center Theater, one of the largest 4K theaters in Texas with the latest in audio and video technology.

-Living in Space: This interactive presentation gives you a glimpse inside life on the International Space Station.
+New Perspectives: This interactive presentation gives you a glimpse inside life on the International Space Station.
 The Living in Space module shows you what our astronauts experience on a daily basis.
 You’ll discover how even the smallest tasks are complicated by a microgravity environment.

 Gift shops: Space Center Houston has two gift shops packed with the coolest space, NASA and Star Wars® souvenirs.
 Our SpaceTrader gift shops have everything from astronaut ice cream to NASA mission patches.
 All students must be accompanied by a chaperone in order to enter the gift shops.

-Zero-G Diner: Fuel your Space Center Houston visit with lunch.
+The Food Lab: Fuel your Space Center Houston visit with lunch.
 From deli sandwiches, salads and vegetarian meals to pizza and hamburgers to the full-service café serving Starbucks, you are bound to find something to enjoy.

 Get more tips and advice to help plan your field trip on our Visitor Information page.